James-820/startup/notes.md

 > [!IMPORTANT]
 > Use the Live Server extension in VS Code to display an HTML file on your machine locally to preview your work

+### Structure, Media, and Input
+- Structure is made up of the DOM/tree data structure.
+Has lots of tags, elements, and parent-child relationships between elements.
+-

 ## CSS
 - Placeholder